CPS 721: An Introduction

 only the section where s/he is assigned.
 No transfers between sections are possible.

-Usually, each tutorial includes a mini-lecture and a few polls.
+Usually, each tutorial includes a mini-lecture and a quiz.

-Lab Marks: are given for attendance and answering correctly poll questions, as specified by T.A.
+Lab Marks: are given for attendance and solving correctly quiz questions, as specified by T.A.

 The lab mark will be given only if